iqr-lab/iqr-lab.github.io/_members/shuangge-wang.md

   linkedin: shuanggewang
 ---

 I'm a first-year Ph.D. student at Yale University, advised by Brian Scassellati and Tesca Fitzgerald.
 My research studies human feedback modeling in robot learning settings.
-I'm also interested in enabling robots to interpret and adapt to human feedback in diverse HRI scenarios such as learning, teaching, and collaboration.
+I'm also interested in enabling robots to interpret and adapt to dynamic human feedback in diverse HRI scenarios such as learning, teaching, and collaboration.
 Before Yale, I received my undergraduate degree from the University of Southern California.